LeonLenclos/imgm/README.md

 - The tools panel
 - The status bar

-#### The frame

-The frame is a rectangle which is the size of the game (800x600 px).
+**The frame** is a rectangle which is the size of the game (800x600 px).
 It is used to edit and preview the game.

-#### The tools panel

-The tools panel contain buttons and other inputs that are used to modify the game and navigate between imgm modes.
+**The tools panel** contain buttons and other inputs that are used to modify the game and navigate between imgm modes.

-#### The status bar

-The status bar contain information about imgm state :
+**The status bar** contain information about imgm state :
 - mode: In which mode is imgm
 - scene: What is the current selected scene
 - mood: How does imgm feel